dedstrom611/queuing_theory_practice/README.md

 # queuing_theory_practice
-A way to practice basic queuing theory using Python's queuing-tool package
+A practice repository of basic queuing theory using Python's queuing-tool package